Florida State Seminoles football: Seminoles in the NFL

-Former Florida State running back Warrick Dunn is one of three Seminoles to have received the NFL's Walter Payton Man of the Year Award.
+Jameis Winston is the highest draft pick in school history.

-Florida State has sent 306 players to the National Football League since 1951, including 47 first-round draft picks.
-Florida State has had a player drafted in each draft since 1984.
+Florida State has sent 307 players to the National Football League since 1951, including 47 first-round draft picks.Florida State has had a player drafted in each draft since 1984.
 Jameis Winston holds the record as the highest Seminole taken in the NFL draft as he was selected with the first overall pick by Tampa Bay in the 2015 draft.
 Eleven players, a school record, were taken in the 2013 NFL draft, a record tied in 2015.

-Seventy-five former players have gone on to play in the Super Bowl with two, Fred Biletnikoff and Dexter Jackson, being named the Super Bowl MVP.
-Three former Seminoles (Derrick Brooks, Warrick Dunn and Anquan Boldin) have won the Walter Payton Award.
+Active NFL Players

+As of April 2026, 29 former Florida State Seminoles players are on an NFL roster.